 2018 has been a rough year for ZTE.
 After announcing the sequel to the Axon 7, ZTE was accused by the US government of spying for the Chinese government.
 After a lot of back and forth, ZTE is now fully operational in the US.
 And the Axon 9, which was once considered dead, is back on schedule.

 Coming Sept.
 12: iPhone XS, XS Max & iPhone XR — Everything We Know So Far About Apple's 2018 Lineup

-The iPhone X was released back in November 2017, and the iPhone 8 and 8 Plus dropped right before it, but everyone's already gearing up for the 2018 iPhone releases.
-The rumor mill regarding the iPhone X's successor started churning out speculations on names, cameras, display size, and more almost immediately, and there have been many new leaked details since.
+The iPhone X was released in November 2017, and the iPhone 8 and 8 Plus dropped right before it, but the hottest news right now revolves around the 2018 iPhone releases.
+The rumor mill regarding the iPhone X's successor started churning out speculations on names, cameras, display size, and more almost immediately after last year's devices, and there have been many new leaked details since.